superbrothers/kubernetes-docs/kubectl_completion.md

   brew install bash-completion
   ## or, if running Bash 4.1+
   brew install bash-completion@2
-  ## If kubectl is installed via homebrew, this should start working immediately.
+  ## If kubectl is installed via homebrew, this should start working immediately
   ## If you've installed via other means, you may need add the completion to your completion directory
   kubectl completion bash > $(brew --prefix)/etc/bash_completion.d/kubectl

   # Installing bash completion on Linux
-  ## If bash-completion is not installed on Linux, please install the 'bash-completion' package
+  ## If bash-completion is not installed on Linux, install the 'bash-completion' package
   ## via your distribution's package manager.
   ## Load the kubectl completion code for bash into the current shell
   source <(kubectl completion bash)